Schadenfreude. Ever heard of it? It’s the pleasure one derives from the misfortune of others.

 What We Did

 - Admitted/embraced our train wreck.
-We apologized to the audience that could hear us and sent an email (including the above animated GIF) to all attendees and registrants to acknowledge our issues.
+We apologized to the audience that could hear us and sent an email to all attendees and registrants to acknowledge our issues.
 We then followed up with a link to a recorded version of the webinar.

 - Realized we couldn’t repeat any of the same mistakes moving forward and took steps to avoid that.